A remark on the well-posedness of the modified KdV equation in $L^2$: Introduction

 It turns out that $H^{1/4}(\R)$ is the threshold for the local uniform continuous dependence of the solution map for \eqref{mkdv} with respect to the initial data \cite{KPV3, CCT1}.
 Consequently, it is impossible to construct solutions using the contraction mapping theorem when $s<\tfrac{1}{4}$.
 Using the short-time Fourier restriction norm method, Christ, Holmer, and Tataru~\cite{CHT} proved global existence of solutions for $-\tfrac{1}{8}<s<\tfrac{1}{4}$, with the uniqueness of these solutions unknown at the time; see also \cite{MPV1}.
 Using the complete integrability of mKdV~\eqref{mkdv} (or more accurately, the complex-valued mKdV~\eqref{Hirotamkdv}), Koch and Tataru~\cite{KT}, and Killip, Vi\c{s}an, and Zhang~\cite{KVZ} obtained a priori bounds in the whole sub-critical range $s>-\tfrac{1}{2}$.

 Recently, Harrop-Griffiths, Killip, and Vi\c{s}an~\cite{HGKV} completed the well-posedness study on the line by proving global well-posedness of mKdV~\eqref{mkdv} in the remaining range $-\tfrac{1}{2}<s<\tfrac{1}{4}$.
 Their notion of solution is that the solution map has a unique continuous extension from Schwartz space to $H^{s}(\R)$.
 Note that uniqueness of such solutions is built into this definition although the solutions need not be distributional.
 Their result went far beyond this though: they proved global well-posedness in the same range for the complex-valued mKdV equation, and resolved, in the positive, the long standing open question of well-posedness of the cubic nonlinear Schr\"{o}dinger equation (NLS) on $\R$ for $-\tfrac{1}{2}<s<0$.
-Moreover, because of their local smoothing estimates, their solutions are in fact also distributional solutions.
+Moreover, because of their local smoothing estimates, their solutions are in fact also distributional solutions when $s\geq -\frac 16$ in the complex-valued case and for $s>-\frac 12$ for \eqref{mkdv} on $\R$.

 For the complex-valued mKdV and cubic NLS, these results are sharp as there is ill-posedness, in the sense of norm inflation, at the critical regularity $s_{\text{crit}}=-\tfrac{1}{2}$; see \cite{CCT2, Kishimoto2, Oh1, HGKV}.
 Interestingly, it is not known if their result is sharp for the defocusing real-valued mKdV~\eqref{mkdv} as there is no known ill-posedness at this time at the end-point $s_{\text{crit}}=-\tfrac{1}{2}$, although see \cite[Proposition A.3]{HGKV} for an ill-posedness result in the focusing case.

 The approach that we will use in this paper is the method of commuting flows, which was introduced by Killip and Vi\c{s}an~\cite{KV}, and lead to the complete resolution of the well-posedness of KdV~\cite{KV} in the $L^2$-based Sobolev scale on the line.
 Their approach also obtained optimal well-posedness on the circle, providing an alternative to the argument by Kappeler and Topalov~\cite{KapTopKdv}.
 Broadly speaking, it utilises the completely integrable structure of the equation and proceeds by approximating the flow of the original equation by another flow which (i) Poisson commutes, (ii) is easily-solved in low regularity and (iii) converges, in some sense, to the original flow.